Imad Baba: Professional career

+Personal life

+Baba's brother, Nidal, also became a professional soccer player with the New York/New Jersey MetroStars.
+The two brothers also played together on the United States U16 national team.

 International

 Baba entered the national team program with the U-16 team as it went through qualifications for the 1989 U-16 World Championship.
 The U.S. easily qualified only to go 1-1-1 in group play and fail to make the second round.
 However, Baba scored the lone U.S. goal in its victory over Brazil, the first U.S. goal of the tournament.

 Baba went on to play for the U.S. at the 1993 U-20 World Cup in Australia.
 Baba scored a goal in the 6–0 victory over Turkey in the first U.S. game of the tournament.
 Once again this was the first U.S. goal of the tournament.
 The U.S. again went 1-1-1 in group play, but this time it advanced to the second round where the team met Brazil.
 This time the results were not so favorable to the U.S. as it fell 3–0 to Brazil.

 In 1995, Baba again played with the U.S., this time as part of the U-23 national team at the Pan American Games.
 In this tournament, he started two of the three U.S. games as the U.S. crashed out with an 0–3 record.

 He was a member of the Olympic soccer team at the 1996 Summer Olympics.
 The U.S. went 1-1-1 yet again, but this was not good enough to qualify for the second round.

 Baba earned his only cap with the senior United States national team on January 24, 1999, in a scoreless tie with Bolivia when he came on for Eddie Lewis in the 75th minute.